Catalina Island: June 19 – 25, 2016

 - Training by Rob Rosenthal, lead instructor for the Transom Story Workshop, with support from teaching assistant David Weinberg.

 - Your own copy of Hindenburg Journalist audio editor to keep.

 - Use of quality field-recording equipment.
 (Or bring your own if you like.)

 - Ferry service to and from the island.

 - Seven nights housing.

-- Three group meals during the five days.
+- Three group meals during the seven days.

 Workshop participants will gather Sunday evening and for the rest of the week be immersed in field recording, interviewing, digital editing, script writing, and narration.
 By the end of the week, each participant will have produced a short profile of a creative person living on Catalina.
-We finish with a Friday night listening party.
-Some pieces may air on KISL-FM.
+We finish with a Saturday night listening party.
+All pieces will air on KISL-FM.

 Dates and Deadlines